All of these have speed, rarity, and three rows of seats.

 If you're in the market for a fast, luxurious, and unique seven-seater than can haul your family at ludicrous speeds on the highway, the brand-new 2021 BMW Alpina XB7 is an excellent choice.
 The XB7 enters a unique white space in the fast SUV market between options like the Mercedes-AMG GLS and more exotic models like the Bentley Bentayga, Lamborghini Urus, and Rolls-Royce Cullinan.

-The XB7 starts at $141,300.
+The XB7 goes on sale at $141,300.
 That's $40,000 more than the next-fastest X7 model, the M50i.
 That seems like a steep premium to pay, even for an Alpina badge, so we've come up with five used alternatives that all cost a fraction of the price.
 All of our used options pack three rows of seats, tremendous speed, and lots of character.

 With a starting price of around $130,000, the 2021 Mercedes-AMG GLS 63 will be the most direct competitor to the XB7.
 But if you're willing to settle for the last-generation GLS 63, you can get a much better deal.
 The GLS was one of the last Mercedes models in the lineup to receive a refresh, meaning it was pretty outdated in a number of areas.
 It's powered by an older 5.5-liter twin-turbo V8 instead of the newer 4.0-liter unit but it still produced a healthy 577 horsepower, which is not far off the XB7's 612 hp.